-The centuries-old quest for other worlds like our Earth has been rejuvenated by the intense excitement and popular interest surrounding the discovery of giant planets like Jupiter orbiting stars beyond our solar system.
-With the exception of the pulsar planets, all of the extrasolar planets detected so far are gas giants, approximately 150 as of 2005.
-The challenge now is to find terrestrial planets (habitable planets like Earth), which are 30 to 600 times less massive than Jupiter.
+The centuries-old quest for other worlds like our Earth has been rejuvenated by the intense excitement and popular interest surrounding the discovery of hundreds of planets orbiting stars beyond our solar system.

-Kepler is specifically designed to survey a portion of our region of the Milky Way galaxy to discover planets in or near the habitable zone and determine how many of the billions of stars in our galaxy have such planets.
-Results from this mission will allow us to place our solar system within the continuum of planetary systems in the Galaxy.
+Kepler was specifically designed to survey a portion of our region of the Milky Way galaxy to discover planets in or near the habitable zone of their stars and determine how many of the billions of stars in our galaxy have such planets.
+Results from this mission have allowed us to place our solar system within the continuum of planetary systems in the Galaxy.

-The scientific objective of the Kepler Mission is to explore the structure and diversity of planetary systems.
-This is achieved by surveying a large sample of stars to:
+The scientific objective of the Kepler Mission was to explore the structure and diversity of planetary systems.
+This objective was achieved by surveying a large sample of stars to:

 - Determine the abundance of terrestrial and larger planets in or near the habitable zone of a wide variety of stars